The Life Sciences Industry’s Regulatory Outlook in 2025

 The regulators advise life sciences companies to ensure that such attendance is genuinely driven by educational purposes, not potentially improper motives.
 This helps maintain the credibility and ethical standards of these programs.

 Life sciences companies should create a data-driven process to identify, track, and prevent people from attending multiple speaker programs on the same topic.
-This would ensure that speaker programs adhere to current OIG guidance and hence minimizing the potential risk of violating the anti-kickback statute.
+This would ensure that speaker programs adhere to current OIG guidance hence minimizing the potential risk of violating the anti-kickback statute.

-4. Providing Meals to HCPs Who Have No Legitimate Reason to Attend
+1. Providing Meals to HCPs Who Have No Legitimate Reason to Attend

-OIG (Office of Inspector General) is skeptical about the educational value of speaker programs in which people who have no legitimate reason to attend the event.
+OIG (Office of Inspector General) is skeptical about the educational value of speaker programs in which people have no legitimate reason to attend the event.

 Research conducted by the OIG revealed that HCPs receive generous compensation to speak at programs offered under circumstances that are not conducive to learning or to speak to audience members who have no legitimate reason to attend.